lauraW522/defenses/README.md

 defense auto <defense> <true/false>       Change whether a defense will be automatically upkept.
 ```

 Be careful with changing enable/disable/initial/auto, especially auto.
 None of the defenses that require equilibrium or balance are upkept automatically by default.
+These changes are permanent (though they can be changed again) and the default values are not saved.
+If you forget the defaults or break something, you may have to download a new file!

 ## Goals